Learn More About Our Program

 Assistant Director

-Dr. Yoshira Ornelas Van Horne is currently a Postdoctoral Research Associate in the Division of Environmental Health at the University of Southern California.
+Dr. Yoshira “Yoshi” Ornelas Van Horne is an exposure scientist and environmental justice scholar.
+She is an Assistant Professor in the Department of Environmental Health Sciences at Columbia University Mailman School of Public Health.
 Her research focuses on addressing unequal exposures to harmful contaminants that affect structurally marginalized communities.

 F55CB56F-B2AD-409F-8C63-DEC0BF6EC5A4_1_201_a-1365x2048